 As we looked at different works, Esteban told us about some of the artists’ recurring themes.
 For example, artist John Serna (@chota_13) favored big eyes and luscious lips.

 Esteban took us to a café where Serna worked as a barista.
 I opted for an iced latte with chocolate and arequipe/dulce de leche syrup, but the café was known for its coffee lemonade, which one of my group mates got.
 She was kind enough to let me take a sip.
 (Verdict: tasted like lemonade with a coffee kick.)

 On another day, a couple of hostel guests and I took the metro and then a metrocable (11,100 COP/~$4 roundtrip) to Parque Arvi.
-We shared a car with a young girl (if I had to guess, she looked about 9 years old) who was enormously excited to be on the metrocable.
-I’m not a kid person–like, at all–but it was adorable to watch her share her delight with her mom.
+We shared a car with a young girl who was enormously excited to be on the metrocable.
+I’m not a kid person, but it was sweet to watch her share her delight with her mom.
 During the second half of this metrocable ride, we glided over trees rather than homes, so it felt less intrusive than the other metrocable I rode.

 Honestly, the excited girl on the metrocable was the highlight of Parque Arvi.
 The park itself wasn’t amazingly scenic, but it was nice to have a retreat from the bustle of the city.
 My hostel mates and I took a short walk through the forest, which was cut even shorter by rain.
 On our way back to the metrocable, we stopped at a market, where I housed down a bowl of strawberries and raspberries.